LeonidasEng/PoseMate/README.md

 Say goodbye to uncertainty and hello to your best physique with PoseMate.

 ### PoseMate's functionality includes:
  *  Audible feedback to improve bicep engagement, bicep curl form and double bicep pose form.
+ *  Measure arm circumference
- *  Modes for different
+ *  Modes for different exercises

  (Currently, PoseMate is designed exclusively for bicep curls and poses, but future versions could include enhancements to support a broader range of exercises.)